 EKG, also known as an electrocardiogram, is a test that measures the electrical activity of your heart at rest.

-An EKG is a quick, non-invasive test that allows your doctor to identify any abnormalities in the heart rhythm or rate, diagnose a heart attack, measure the size of the heart and analyze blood flow to the heart.
+An EKG is a quick, non-invasive test that allows your doctor to identify any abnormalities in the heart rhythm or rate, diagnose a heart attack, measure the size of the heart, and analyze blood flow to the heart.

 A Holter monitor is a small device that records your heart rhythm.
-A Holter monitor may be worn for 24 hours up to a week.
+You wear a Holter monitor for 24 hours up to a week.
 The Holter monitor is attached to the chest using EKG electrodes and wires.
-The portable device is then secured to the belt loop, allowing patients to resume their normal activity after the appointment.
+We secure the portable device to the belt loop, allowing patients to resume their normal activity after the appointment.

 While in use, the Holter monitor records all of the heartbeats.
-The recordings are converted to the similar readings an EKG may provide.
-You may be asked to keep a diary of your symptoms while wearing the Holter monitor.
+The machine converts recordings to similar readings as an EKG may provide.
+We may ask you to keep a diary of your symptoms while wearing the Holter monitor.

 Cardiac Event Monitor

 A cardiac event monitor is a small, portable device that records your heart’s electrical activity.
 A cardiac event monitor records the heart rate and rhythm while a patient is experiencing a cardiac “event.”
-The monitor may be worn for several days or up to a month.
+The monitor is worn for several days or up to a month.